albertattard/presentation-domain-primitives-kotlin/presentation.md

 }
 ```

+---

+# Simplifying Refactoring

-Swapping the internals of the `CronJob` class should not effect any other part of the application
+Swapping the internals of the `CronJob` and `CronJobTask` classes should not effect any other part of the application

+Tests can ensure that these domain primitives are still behaving as expected

 ---